 Following years of avoiding things that tie me down, it felt like it was time to venture back into vegetable gardening – on a small scale.
 Since we obviously aren’t going anywhere anytime soon, why not?
 I wanted a smallish, modern, movable, non-wood raised bed and I’m really happy with the one I ended up with (though it looks like it’s out of stock – I think this one is the same?).
 I like that I can break it down and easily store during seasons (or years) where I don’t want to be tied down.
 And that it won’t rot.
-And it really works with our fence.
-And that I can move it if needed should we decide to utilize this part of the yard in a different way…talking ’bout the hot tub we keep thinking about and chickening out on.
+And that it really works with our fence.

-Many of these beds don’t have a bottom.
-For our yard, I cleared the layer of rocks out of the way, leveled the planter as best I could, and put a double layer of weed cloth down before filling with soil.
+After assembling, I cleared the layer of rocks out of the way, leveled the planter as best I could, and put a double layer of weed cloth down before filling with soil (the bed does not have a bottom).
 As far as what we planted, I stuck to things I know we consume a lot of: tomatoes, cucumbers, peppers, herbs.
 The only “fun” thing I dedicated space to was PUMPKINS!!!
 Growing them has always been hit or miss for me, so I’m not banking on anything besides the hope of Halloween.

 I’m going for a high yield, small space garden loosely inspired by square foot gardening.
 If you are a first timer, I can’t recommend the Square Foot Gardening book enough.
-It lays out a simple, utilitarian approach with all the info you will ever need to successfully grow veggies.
+It lays out a simple, utilitarian approach to successfully grow veggies.

-I gathered a hodge-podge mix of plants and seeds.
-Some from neighbors, some from Trader Joe’s, some green onion cuttings from our fridge, and some from a mad dash into Home Depot for soil – wearing a train robber bandana on my face.
+I gathered a pandemic hodge-podge mix of plants and seeds.
+Some from neighbors, some from Trader Joe’s, some green onion cuttings from our fridge, and some during a mad dash into Home Depot for soil – wearing a homemade mask on my face.
 I will eventually stake up the tomatoes and cucumbers (pumpkins, if successful, will vine over on to the ground) with bamboo and twine since I don’t have any tomato cages at the moment :)

-Hope you all are doing ok out there! xoxo Jenny
+Hope you all are doing ok out there and are finding ways to cope through this scary time! xoxo Jenny